 Mutual of Omaha is one of the more premiere life insurance companies in the United States, and has been for a long time.
 For more than a century, Mutual of Omaha has been helping people find appropriate insurance all across America.
 Keep reading to find our more.

-Our Mutual of Omaha Life Insurance Company Review for 2017
+Our Mutual of Omaha Life Insurance Company Review

 Started 106 years ago in 1909, Mutual of Omaha was then named Mutual Benefit Health & Accident Association.
 Within just a decade, they would combine their efforts with Omaha Health & Accident Association, which would allow them to adopt more than 3,000 new clients.
 Over the next 30 years, they would expand into almost all 50 states, beginning Companion Life Insurance Company as their brand for New York.

 In 1950, the company institutes its new name, Mutual of Omaha, and its new logo to create the brand we still know today.
 In 1997, they first went live onto the internet with a website, and would later be on the cutting edge of insurance technology, allowing online applications for both medicare supplements and life insurance.

 Mutual of Omaha, and their subsidiaries, continue to be on the forefront of technology and insurance innovation.

 Today, Mutual has started off the year with more than 3.5 million customers, a $2.8 billion surplus, and total assets approaching $35 million.
 These numbers are representative of the company’s growth, their stability in the current marketplace, and the potential they have for the future.

 If these numbers weren’t solid enough, they have excellent ratings from three of the four major rating agencies.
 They have secured an “A+” from A.M.
 Best, an “A1” from Moody’s, and finally, an “AA-” from Standard & Poor’s.